KasiaKaz14/Personal-Portfolio/README.md

 ### 💻 Future Improvements

-- Add more detailed descriptions to the projects section.
+- Add more projects to the projects section.
 - Integrate a blog section where I can share my thoughts on web development, coding tips, and experiences.
 (It's 50/50)
 - Implement an animation to improve user experience.
-- Add the English language
-- Add the Responsive Design
+- Add the Responsive Web Design

 ## 🙌 Contributing